Papua New Guinea, US to sign security pact with eye on China

 "While China might not be mentioned anywhere in the document, it's an important subtext in this story of deepening US-PNG relations."

-Marape said the deal would not prevent him from signing similar deals with other nations, including China.
+The deal would not prevent him from signing similar deals with other nations, including China, he said.

-Modi's talks earlier in the day with Pacific leaders are expected to focus on trade, development and climate change.
+The agreement has prompted student protests at several universities, the country's biggest newspaper the Post Courier reported, over fears it gives US forces too much autonomy at some of the country's key entry points.

 © 2023 AFP